illusion12321/orchestrate-php/README.md

     $object->getRequestId(); // Orchestrate request id, X-ORCHESTRATE-REQ-ID
     $object->getRequestDate(); // the HTTP Date header
     $object->getRequestUrl(); // the effective URL that resulted in this response

-    $object->getBody(); // array of the HTTP response body
-    // if success is the same as $object->toArray()
-    // if error you can read the response error body

 }
 ```